Skip to main content

 Professor Dorothy Yen Professor Dorothy Yen

 Professor Dorothy A. Yen is a Professor in Marketing.
-She is currently the Director of Research at Brunel Business School, Brunel University London.
-Dorothy takes a consumer-centric approach to understanding and discussing marketing, branding, and tourism matters.
-Dorothy studies how culture affects human behaviour, in both B2B and B2C domains.
-In the B2B domain, she looks at cross-cultural business relationships, with a particular focus on understanding how cultural-specific factors affect business relationships and collaborations.
-In the B2C domain, she studies consumer acculturation and sojourners’ and migrants' consumption practices and social media activities in relation to their cultural identity, as well as tourism boycotts and tourists' interactions with destinations on social media.
-During the Covid-19 pandemic, Dorothy explored how migrants in the UK attempted to cope with the life-threatening disease while dealing with institutional uncertainty and a hostile host environment.
-Dorothy’s proposal on branding Wales as a land of dragons and legends triggered numerous discussions, and she has been invited to give evidence to the Welsh Affairs Committee.
-Dorothy is a member of the Marketing and Corporate Brand Research Group at Brunel Business School and a lab leader of the Responsible Consumption and the Circular Economy Lab for the CBASS research centre of Substantiality and Entrepreneurship.
-Office hours are provided on Wednesdays from 11am to 1pm.
-Students can also email her to book an appointment at a mutually convenient time.
+Leading the Marketing Division at Brunel Business School, Brunel University London, I take a consumer-centric approach to understand and discuss marketing, branding, and tourism matters.
+I study how culture affects human behaviour, in both B2B and B2C domains.
+In particualr, I looks at cross-cultural business relationships, with a particular focus on understanding how cultural-specific factors affect business relationships and collaborations.
+I also study consumer acculturation, tourist, sojourners and migrants' consumption practices as well as social media activities in relation to their cultural identity.
+During the Covid-19 pandemic, I explored how migrants in the UK attempted to cope with the life-threatening disease while dealing with institutional uncertainty and a hostile host environment.
+My proposal on branding Wales as the land of dragons and legends triggered numerous discussions and debates, following my giving evidence to the Welsh Affairs Committee and interview by BBC Radio Wales.
+I am a member of the Marketing and Corporate Brand Research Group at Brunel Business School and the research centre of Substantiality and Entrepreneurship.
+I run office hours on Wednesdays from 2pm to 4pm.
+Students can also email me to book an appointment at a mutually convenient time.
 This can be either on campus or via Microsoft TEAM upon mutual agreement.
-I'm interested in the following topics: Older adults as ageing consumers, healthy ageing practices and wellbeing Promoting Wales to international tourists as a global tourist destination Migrants as ethnic consumers, their identity, acculturation and their role in the host societies.
-Educating children as agentic consumers to reduce food waste Research group(s) Marketing and Corporate Brand Management Research Group (MCBM) Dorothy enjoys taking a problem-focused and user-centred approach to explore, understand and discuss various societal phenomena and matters.
-Her earlier research was very much focused on the B2B domain, where she investigated cross-cultural business relationships, with a particular focus on discussing how cultural-specific factors, such as the Chinese notion of guanxi, affect international business relationships and collaborations, especially in Anglo-Chinese B2B relationships.
-Her research findings help Western and Chinese firms reduce conflict, increase trust, and improve their relationship performance.
-Her interest in understanding how culture affects human behaviour and interactions is not restricted to the B2B field but has also moved into the B2C field over the past decade.
-She explores acculturation amongst travelling consumers.
-These include sojourners, migrants, international students, as well as tourists.
-Dorothy studies their consumption of food and social media in relation to their cultural identities and their relationships with the host society.
-Her willingness to support colleagues with various projects and collaborate across different disciplines means that her publications are wide-ranging, tapping into areas from marketing, management, green supply chain, and communications, to the more discipline-specific journals in food and health as well as tourism.
-Over the years, she has developed a strong will to support responsible consumption and the value of equality, diversity and inclusion, with a particular focus on 1) creating an age-friendly society, 3) preventing migrants from becoming marginalised citizens, and 3) promoting Wales as a global tourist destination.
+I'm working on the following projects and welcome collaborations: Happy to Chat Older adults as ageing consumers, healthy ageing practices and wellbeing Promoting Wales to international tourists as a global tourist destination Migrants as ethnic consumers, their identity, acculturation and their role in the host societies.
+Educating children as agentic consumers to reduce food waste Research group(s) Marketing and Corporate Brand Management Research Group (MCBM) Happy to Chat My research centres on the convergence of well-being and conscientious consumption practices, embodying my vision of a world where individuals celebrate their diversity in harmony, thriving through cooperation, while preserving the environment and transcending cultural, ethnic, and ideological boundaries.
+Adopting the principles of societal marketing, my work offers insights into the pivotal role of consumers in shaping a future that champions environmental consciousness and social responsibility.
+I believe that individuals hold the power to drive positive societal transformation through their daily consumption choices and behaviours.
+My research is inherently interdisciplinary, and I actively collaborate with charitable organisations, businesses, and policymakers.
+By bridging the divide between academia and practical application, I strive to translate my research findings into tangible strategies that effect meaningful change and societal impact.
+My work is featured in reputable publications including the British Journal of Management, Annals of Tourism Research, International Marketing Review, Industrial Marketing Management, Journal of Business Research, among others.
 Dorothy applies an interactive learning and teaching approach during her lectures and seminars to better engage students with the knowledge.
-Using team-based learning, she encourages students to discuss their ideas and examples with her as well as with their peers so that together they can co-create a positive learning experience.
-This academic year (2022/23), I will be teaching the MBA Principles of Marketing module (MB5538).
-In this module, MBA students have the opportunity to work with a real business, develop and present their marketing plan to the business and receive direct feedback from the business.
+Using team-based learning and promotes practice-leading, she encourages students to discuss their ideas and examples with her as well as with their peers so that together they can co-create a positive learning experience.
+Dorothy teaches Principles of Marketing to MBA students.
+In this module, MBA students have the opportunity to work with real case studies, developing and presenting a marketing plan to the selected organisation or business of their choice.
+They will be able to exchange ideas, give suggetsions and receive feedback from the owner of the organisation or business.

 Dr Andrew Fox Dr Andrew Fox